For FedEx Ground contractors

 Can I model what happens to my margin if FedEx changes my per-stop rate?

 Yes — that's the Scenario Planning tool.
 Pick 'Rate Change' mode, enter the proposed new rate, and SubOps runs it against your trailing 13 weeks of actual stop counts.
-You see the weekly margin delta immediately, with P10/P50/P90 sensitivity bands based on your own volume variance.
+You see the weekly margin delta immediately, with P10/P50/P90 sensitivity bands based on your own volume swings.
 You can also model route merges, stop redistributions, and density adjustments.

 A note from the founder